 The planet they discovered orbited a star smaller and brighter than Earth’s, with a light purple sky and Eden-like vegetation, seemingly ideal for human habitation.
 It had renewable, edible plant life and native fauna that humans could sustainably coexist with.
 The colonists named their new home Edenic.

-At first, the future looked bright.
-Subsequent transports of aid and new colonists from Earth were steady, but due to increasing pressure from the conservationists on Earth (newly re-organized as the ConServ party), concerned that the Earth was going bankrupt in support of the Hope Expedition, the transports became less frequent.
+Still, due to increasing pressure from the conservationists on Earth (newly re-organized as the ConServ party), concerned that the migration process was too slow, too dangerous, and exacted far too high a price on Earth’s resources, the transports became less frequent.

 Hope’s Break